 S-PLANE assists clients with architecture definitions for aircraft systems.
-This is part of the typical engagement with clients to apply S-PLANE’s Solutions to clients’ needs.
+This is part of the typical engagement with clients to apply S-PLANE’s X-KIT to clients’ needs.
 S-PLANE’s involvement serves to balance development risk, cost and time for clients, by providing key technical, project and safety assessment inputs, while simultaneously supporting and guiding the application of standards-based system engineering practices appropriate to the development.
 The result is a well-defined system architecture complete with planning documents, system requirements, system safety assessment data, conceptual design data and a project plan.

 System level developments are typically guided by Aerospace Recommended Practice (ARP) guidelines ARP-4752A and ARP-4761, describing certification considerations for highly integrated and complex aircraft systems and the associated safety assessment processes.
 Software developments are guided by RTCA DO-178C and its supporting supplements DO-330 through DO-333, while RTCA DO-254 is used as a guideline for S-PLANE’s hardware development processes and DO-160 is used for testing.